research-team/memristive-brain/Neuromorphic/spiking_notation.md

 ```
 g is the width of the possible values of the influence over the membrane potential to reach threshold and as the result to fire an outbound spike.
 Thus g influences the μ mean value of the normal Gaussian distribution.
-Taking in account the probability density of the normal distribution:
+Taking in account the [probability density of the normal distribution](https://en.wikipedia.org/wiki/Normal_distribution)  :

 ```
 μ = g/2